sbtoonz/Trader_2.0/Thunderstore_Release/README.md

 * Made it fail gracefully if you put a bad entry in the YML
 * Made SellSFX play random instead of all at once
 * TODO: Tie SFX into audio mixer global group

+### V0.0.5
+* Added yaml file watcher for server only, if file is updated on server it is live updated in game
+* Setup custom value synchronization for the traders config entries clients get servers config values now

+### V0.0.6
+* Fix typo in README